 Ana Maria Arias

-Ana Maria is an associate in White & Case's Energy, Infrastructure, Project and Asset Finance Practice.
+Ana Maria is an associate in White & Case's Energy, Infrastructure, Project, Asset Finance Global Practice Group.
 Since joining White & Case, her practice has focused on project finance and banking transactions in Latin America.
 Ana Maria received her J.D. degree from Harvard Law School.
-Ana Maria received her undergraduate degrees in Political Science and International Relation with Honors and Distinction from Florida International University.
+Ana Maria also received her undergraduate degrees in Political Science and International Relation with Honors and Distinction from Florida International University.

 A telecommunications company and its Colombian subsidiary in connection with US$300 million facility.

 The joint lead arrangers and bookrunners in connection with a US$200 million facility for a Colombian subsidiary of a Chilean commercial bank.